 Warn XD9000i winch: If you didn't see it in the magazines, check out Warn's Proving Ground ad (330K JPEG).
 It looks like a CJ-3B, but it's actually a steel repro body from the Philippines, mounted on a 1959 CJ-5 frame with a Chevy 350, by Thomas Telford of Oregon (also in the photo).
 For details on the Jeep, see Radical 3B's on the Rocks.

-Camel Lights: Take a look at the dramatic panorama around this unusual Jeep in Where a Man Belongs (80K JPEG), a 1980 magazine ad for Camel cigarettes.
+Camel Lights: Take a look at the dramatic panorama around this unusual Jeep in a 1980 magazine ad for Camel cigarettes.
 The male model with the binoculars gives the Marlboro man a run for his money, but the long-bodied CJ-3B (maybe an early Mahindra Willys) steals the show.
-Another ad in the same 1980 series finds our hero changing a tire (60K JPEG).
-There is also another version (50K JPEG) still available on a tin wall sign.
+See some more ads from this series in Where a Man Belongs.

-Thanks to Dave Christians for spotting the Camel ads, and Keith Minor for the tin version.
+Thanks to Dave Christians and Keith Minor for spotting ads.
 Drop me a line if you run across a CJ-3B in an ad. -- Derek Redmond

 Also on CJ3B.info, see more CJ-3B Advertising and Literature.